How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 Going to court

-Going to court should be the last resort, but sometimes it's unavoidable.
-Going to court is usually the most expensive, acrimonious and drawn out option.
+Going to court to resolve any disputes around finances or children should be the last resort, but sometimes it's unavoidable.
+Going to court is usually the most expensive, acrimonious, and drawn-out option.
 It's estimated that the legal cost of going to court is around £40k per person in London and £13k per person outside of London.
 It can take approximately two years or more at times to finalise things through the court.

 - To be married / in a civil partnership for at least one year.

-- At least one of you and your ex must live in England or Wales.
+- Either you and/or your ex must live in England or Wales.

 - £593 to pay the government, see this as a submitting/ admin fee.
 You may also be entitled to a discount on the court fees, but this will depend on several factors.

-Once you have these things to hand, the steps below will guide you through how to submit for a divorce in England and Wales:
+Once you have these things to hand, the steps below will guide you through applying for a divorce in England and Wales.

 Step one: Submit the application for divorce

-Alternatively, if you want support from a divorce expert, read through the various options available to you in our straightforward guide to divorce options or speak to one of our experts today to discuss your personal situation and how we can help you.
+Alternatively, if you would like help getting divorced, read our straightforward guide to the options available to you, or speak to one of our specialists today to discuss your situation and how amicable can help you.

 Paper divorce applications